Notion Formulas: The Ultimate Cheat Sheet (2023)

 • Perform addition on numbers

-• Concatenate strings – i.e. combine them (also doable with concat())
+• Concatenate strings – i.e. combine them (also doable with join())

 Full reference: add